 Lafayette Industrial has a 9.8% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 60.7% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-In addition, the Lafayette Industrial neighborhood stands out for having an average per capita income lower than 97.8% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Lafayette Industrial neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.8% of the neighborhoods in America.

 87.5% of the real estate in the Lafayette Industrial neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.